 Social and mobile technologies from the consumer world and their user experience patterns have set similar expectations from business applications as well.
 Most of the time, people have a better user experience at home than at their work.
 They expect a similar slick user experience with hightened context awareness and a socially savvy way of interaction from their business systems in which they are used to in the consumer world.
 User Experience is at the heart of any successful design services and it focuses on offering employees an engaging experience with flexibility, choice and personalization as key design drivers.

-People want to able to connect to business applications and data from anywhere at anytime while using any device as they access their social networks and consumer applications.
+People want to be able to connect to business applications and data from anywhere at any time while using any device as they access their social networks and consumer applications.
 High Availability, which once was only offered for critical business functions, is expected across all services to meet the needs of an “always on” global workforce.
 People want to be able to use their own devices and be able to stay connected to their work when they are on the go or working with a team separated by time, location or both.
 The Digital Workplace makes the boundaries of a physical workplace fluid and at times, consistent.

 A Digital Workplace enables context awareness collaboration by bringing together services such as co-creation, video and voice communication, chat and micro blogging as well as leveraging more structured and formal tools like email, calendar and intranet workspaces.
 Similarly, business workflow solutions from simple task assignment and time reporting to case management and new product introduction, all need to leverage the services for collaboration, communication and context.

-The openness of the work culture that is fully supported by an IT infrastructure is an essential part of creating a Digital Workplace.
+The openness of the work culture fully supported by an IT infrastructure is an essential part of creating a Digital Workplace.
 Organizations need to address related challenges with governance, risk and compliance by embracing a governance model which enables connectivity and colleboration while also mitigating the risks to the organizations’ IP, assets and compliance.

 The Digital Workplace enables a flexible governance model by providing services for threat detection and prevention.
 A basic information security infrastructure includes services such as anti-virus, malware detection and network intrusion detection.
 In addition, the Digital Workplace platform also needs to provide services for information monitoring, collection and analysis for mitigating risk and adherence to the organization’s policies.